 The 4+ million object collections are owned by Milwaukee County.
 The collections will continue to be cared for by the private non-profit organization that runs the Museum, in partnership with the County.
 We don’t currently anticipate any change in this structure.

 What kinds of new exhibits would there be?

 What will happen to exhibits that don’t make the move?

 They will be dismantled and every significant object will be kept in the collection.
 All materials that are not part of the collection will be evaluated for other reuse or recycling.

 Would all 4 million collection objects and specimens be stored in the new Museum building?

 No. In order to keep the footprint and cost of the new Museum achievable, a significant portion of the collections will be stored off-site.
 It is more cost effective to operate the future Museum in two locations than it is to build one big facility to house everything.
-The plans for the new Museum specify one central location for the actual Museum and our most-utilized collections, and a separate, museum-grade storage facility in a more affordable part of Milwaukee County.
+The plans for the new Museum specify one central location for the actual Museum and our most-utilized collections, and a separate, museum-grade storage facility in Milwaukee County.

 Why do natural history collections like MPM’s even matter these days?
 That’s what the internet is for, isn’t it?